PapkuWorld/Polymath/README.md

 I am going to teach my friends how to become the ultimate polymath.
 This program spans 20 years and will help you become a better version of yourself.
 It's for both men and women. trans, etc., as long as you are physically and mentally capable of performing the tasks.
 If you are physically  or/and mentally disabled, there will be another path based on that here that u can substitute things here.
 I made this guide in my own image because I have been struggling with Paranoid Schizoprenia, Biopolar Disorder Type 1, Obsessive-Compulsive Disorder, General Anxiety Disorder, Dissociative Identity Disorder, and Autism Level 1.
+I got diagnosed with all these illnesses after getting gangstalked by different beings for months.

 # How my mental illnesses affect me: